 The transferability option of the Post-9/11 GI Bill allows Servicemembers to transfer all or some unused benefits to their spouse or dependent children.
 The Department of Defense, Department of Homeland Security, U.S. Public Health Service, or Department of Commerce determines whether or not you can transfer benefits to your family.
 Once your department approves benefits for transfer, the new beneficiaries apply for them at VA.

 Any member of the Uniformed Services (active duty or Selected Reserve, officer or enlisted) on or after August 1, 2009, who is eligible for the Post-9/11 GI Bill, and

-An eligible Servicemember may transfer up to the total months of unused Post-9/11 GI Bill benefits, or the entire 36 months if the member has used none.
+You may transfer up to the total months of unused Post-9/11 GI Bill benefits, or the entire 36 months if you haven't used any.

 Family member use of transferred educational benefits is subject to the following:

 Sound Off...What do you think?
 Join the discussion...